shabeer-syed/ACEs/about.md

 ## Introduction
 <img style="float: right;" src="https://raw.githubusercontent.com/shabeer-syed/ACEs/main/smaller%20overview%20aces.png">
 Adverse childhood experiences (ACEs) are potentially traumatic, neglectful or [violent](https://www.who.int/violenceprevention/approach/definition/en/) experiences in childhood.
-Examples of ACEs range from child maltreatment, and witnessing violence in the home, to growing up with a parent with a mental health problem [(1)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).
+Examples of ACEs range from child maltreatment and witnessing violence in the home to growing up with a parent with a mental health problem [(1)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).
 Studies estimate that approximately 1 in 2 adults in England reports experiencing at least one ACE in childhood [(2)](https://bmcmedicine.biomedcentral.com/articles/10.1186/1741-7015-12-72).
 ACEs are linked to considerable health burden in adulthood, and can pose a substantial pressure on families, health and social care systems [(3)](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext).

 ACEs are preventable.
 However, many ACEs are very difficult to identify in childhood.
 Most studies rely on self-reports of adults many years after the event happened when it's more challenging to prevent the harmful effects of ACEs.